kailaix/AdFem.jl/docs/src/inv_viscoelasticity.md

 The highlights of the implementation are

-- $\alpha$-scheme for time stepping.
+- The $\alpha$-scheme for time stepping.
 A stable scheme is important for inversion since we need to try out different parameters, which may crash the simulation if the scheme is sensitive to physical parameters.
 Therefore, we chose the $\alpha$ scheme, which is an implicit scheme that offers satisfactory stability.

 - `while_loop`. `while_loop` mechanism allows us to create only one computational graph for all the iterations.
 This is essential for simulations that span large time horizons.
-Currently, this is  only possible using TensorFlow backend.
+Fortunately, TensorFlow offers this functionality.

 - Custom sparse solver.
-We have used custom sparse solvers in `ADCME`, which uses Eigen `SparseLU` as the backend.
+We have used [custom sparse solvers](https://kailaix.github.io/ADCME.jl/dev/api/#Base.:\) in `ADCME`, which uses Eigen `SparseLU` as the backend.
 The sparse solver is the key for efficient implementation of physics constrained learning; otherwise, direct implementation in TensorFlow will convert the sparse matrix to dense and then invokes BLAS libraries.

 ```julia
 using Revise